Losses to be Reduced from 7% to 38% — New LNG Transportation Tanks Developed at Russia's MAI

 "Caterpillars" are economical and suitable for transporting fuel by sea and rail

-The author of the design, Anna Ekimovskaya, a student at MAI's Institute No. 6 "Aerospace", notes that spherical segments are optimally suited to the principle of "more usable space inside, but less material for the tank itself."
+The author of the design, Anna Ekimovskaya, a student at Institute No. 6 "Aerospace" of MAI, notes that spherical segments are optimally suited to the principle of "more useful space inside, but less material for the tank itself."

 In simple terms, these are spheres with a cut-off part.
 They are then used to create structures similar to "unique caterpillars" for transporting fuel by sea and rail.